sjml/paper/README.md

     * `date`: due date in ISO-8601 format (`YYYY-MM-DD`) OR `null` OR placeholder `"[DATE]"` (if set, in addition to getting put on the title page, it will be graphed as a red line on [the progress image](#example-progress-metrics))
     * `author`: author's name
     * `title`: title of paper
+    * `subtitle`: (optional) if you're the kind of person who likes to get fancy and have something after a semi-colon when naming your stuff
     * `class_mnemonic`: like "PHIL 101" or whatever
     * `class_name`: like "Introduction to Philosophy" or whatever
     * `professor`: the person what teaches the class
+* `use_ibid`: if `true`, citations will use "Ibid." for repeated sources; otherwise they'll use the short name.
+If not specified, assumed to be `false`.
 * `target_word_count`: if not null, will be graphed as a green line on [the progress image](#example-progress-metrics)
+* `sentinels`: a list of strings that, if any are present in any content files, will emit a warning when the project is built.
+If you, like me, scatter notes to yourself like "TODO:" or enclose stray thoughts in double brackets, this can be helpful to make sure you don't accidentally leave any behind in the final output.
 * `sources`: An array of paths to BibTeX (`.bib`) or CSL JSON files that contain citation data exported from Zotero, for example.
 If present and non-empty, [`pandoc` will be given these files in an effort to process citations](https://pandoc.org/MANUAL.html#citations).
 * `vulgate_cite_key`: if citing a Bible with the translation listed as `"Vulgatam"`, you need to specify a citation key for the initial footnote.
 If you're not dealing with the Vulgate, you don't need to worry about this!
-* `no_title_page`: omit the title page when building output
+* `no_title_page`: omit the title page when building output if `true`
-* `base_font_override`: change away from the default Times New Roman.
+* `base_font_override`: change away from the default (Times New Roman for docx and Tempora for LaTeX).
 Doesn't do any checking to make sure it's a valid font name, or that it doesn't destroy your layout, crash Word, erase your hard drive, etc. You're on your own if you go playing here...
 * `mono_font_override`: same as above, but for the monospace font (which is Consolas by default for docx and Inconsolata for LaTeX)

 Note that due to [some limitations in Rust XML libraries](https://github.com/shepmaster/sxd-document/issues/86), the font overrides for Word files just do a simple find-and-replace for the known default font strings.
 This works unless there is interaction between them, so if you change the base font to Consolas and then change the mono font to something else, they'll both be changed.
 So don't do that.
 (LaTeX works fine.)